 - Android Smart TV & Android TV Boxes

 The last released official version of Kodi is Kodi Krypton v17.6.
 The development of another major version is underway.
-The upcoming version is called Kodi Leia v18 whose unstable alpha version is available.
+The upcoming version is called Kodi Leia v18 whose unstable RC1 version is available.

 However, I do not recommend downloading the Leia version to the beginners.
 It is unstable and confusing.
 Therefore, for now, we will only discuss the installation of the official, stable version Kodi Krypton 17.6.